drGorski/SmartContractDesignPattern/README.md

 The abstract class ``SmartContract`` declares the list of rules and uses the definition of the ``VerificationRule`` interface.
 The interface defines ``runRule()`` method that must be implemented by concrete verification rule class.

 As an example, the specific ``ExchangeEnergyContract`` class actually implements ``checkSC()`` method that iterates over the list of actual verification rules.
-Four concrete verification rules have been implemented: one technical, two business, and one expanding.
+Five concrete verification rules have been implemented: two technical, two business, and one expanding.

 ## Impact